hbbit-dev/chimeraos-ROG-Ally-tricks/README.md

 ### Q - What is "A", "B" and "C" state?
 A - These are terms used to describe the sleep/wake functionality of a device.

-        A State - All buttons work on boot, QAM and Steam buttons break after a sleep/wake cycle B State - Same as before, but the QAM and Steam buttons work every other sleep/wake cycle, acting like a light switch, on and off.
+        A State - All buttons work on boot, QAM and Steam buttons break after a sleep/wake cycle

+        B State - Same as before, but the QAM and Steam buttons work every other sleep/wake cycle acting like a light switch, on and off.

         C State - All buttons work all the time

+### Q - These guides have a lot of commands.
+Is there an easier way to send them to my ROG Ally?
+A - Yes, and the answer is...another guide!
+Check out the guide for [securely setting up ssh on an ROG Ally](https://github.com/bactaholic/chimeraos-ROG-Ally-tricks/blob/main/guides/enabling_ssh_securely.md), this will allow you to connect from another PC to send commands.
+Helpful when you want to be able to have the guide up on a larger screen, but still want to copy/paste commands!

+### Q - What is BMI323?
+A - You may see this term thrown around in these guides, it is the model ID of the gyroscopic sensor that the ROG Ally is built with.
+Currently gyro is working within Nintendo Emulators but as of writing this (Oct.
+21st '23) support outside of Nintendo Emulators is a work in progress.

+### Q - What is frzr?
+A - You'll probably use frzr commands at some point in your usage of ChimeraOS, frzr is a deployment and automatic update mechanism for operating systems.
+This allows for quick and easy installation of pre-built systems without interrupting the user.
+You can learn more on its github page [here](https://github.com/bactaholic/chimeraos-ROG-Ally-tricks/blob/main/guides/enabling_ssh_securely.md)